 To answer "a," the Executive's Budget Proposal or supporting documentation must assign performance targets to all nonfinancial data on results shown in the budget for at least the budget year.
 To answer "b," the Executive's Budget Proposal or supporting documentation must assign performance targets to a majority (but not all) of the nonfinancial data on results shown in the budget.
 A "c" response applies performance targets are assigned only to less than half of the nonfinancial data on results.
 Answer "d" applies if no performance targets are assigned to nonfinancial data on results shown in the budget, or the budget does not present nonfinancial results.

-d.
-No, performance targets are not assigned to nonfinancial data on results, or the budget does not present nonfinancial data on results.
+b.
+Yes, performance targets are assigned to most nonfinancial data on results.